sussmanLab/open-Qmin/documentation/user-guide/Landau-de-Gennes.md

 # Landau-de Gennes Theory

-Here we briefly overview the Landau-de Gennes theoretical framework for nematic liquid crystals implemented in openQmin.
+Here we briefly overview the Landau-de Gennes theoretical framework for nematic liquid crystals implemented in open-Qmin.
 For a fuller explanation with references, please see Section 2 of our [article in *Frontiers in Physics*](https://www.frontiersin.org/articles/10.3389/fphy.2019.00204/full#h3).

 ## The Q-tensor

 Nematic liquid crystals are fluids with anisotropy, that is, properties that vary depending on direction.
 Nearby particles are oriented preferentially along a common direction, $\hat n$, called the nematic director.
 Mathematically, a director is like a unit vector but with an added "head-tail" symmetry by which $- \hat n$ represents the same physical state as $\hat n $.
 Because the director may vary from place to place in the liquid crystal, we speak of a director *field* $\hat n(\mathbf{r})$.

 Partly to account for this $\hat n = - \hat n $ symmetry, the nematic liquid crystal's orientational state is better described by a symmetric, second-rank tensor (which in $d$ dimensions is represented by a symmetric $d\times d$ matrix).
 This is the nematic orientation tensor, or Q-tensor, ${\bf Q}$.
-In openQmin, the state of the nematic liquid crystal is represented by a value of the Q-tensor at each lattice site.
+In open-Qmin, the state of the nematic liquid crystal is represented by a value of the Q-tensor at each lattice site.

 ### From director to Q-tensor